Oral and Maxillofacial Surgery Residency Training Program

 Resident Duties by Year

-The first-year (48 and 72 month programs) resident spends the major portion of his or her time on the oral and maxillofacial surgery service rotating between the University of Illinois at Chicago Medical Center (UICMC) and the Jesse Brown VA Medical Center (JBVA).
-Residents rotate at Jesse Brown VAMC for two months as an Internal Medicine resident.
+The first-year (48 and 72 month programs) resident spends the major portion of his or her time on the oral and maxillofacial surgery service rotating between UI Health and the Jesse Brown VA Medical Center.
+Residents rotate at Jesse Brown VA Medical Center for two months as an Internal Medicine resident.
 The resident works closely with the senior residents to provide both inpatient and outpatient care.
 The resident has primary responsibility for examining, diagnosing, and treating patients in the outpatient clinic.
 The resident also assumes responsibility for inpatients under the supervision of the chief resident, assists the chief resident and staff with operating room cases, and also serves as primary surgeon of many operative cases commensurate to their level of experience.

 The second-year (48 month program) or third-year medical school (72 month program) resident functions as an intern in General Surgery for four months, and additional two months is spent as an intern in Trauma Surgery at Christ Hospital.
-Finally the resident spends six months as a resident in the Department of Anesthesia at the University of Illinois Medical Center, functioning as a first year resident in Anesthesiology.
+Finally the resident spends six months as a resident in the Department of Anesthesia at UI Health, functioning as a first year resident in Anesthesiology.
 Residents typically perform at or above expectations per rotation based upon their periodic faculty evaluations.

 The third-year (48 month program) or third-year (72 month program; 4th year medical school) or fifth-year (72 month program)resident spends his or her time functioning as a senior resident on the UIC Oral and Maxillofacial Service (OMFS) service and acting as the Chief OMFS Resident of the service at the Jesse Brown VA Medical Center.

 The fourth-year (48 month program) or fourth-year (72 month program; general surgery internship) or sixth-year (72 month program) resident spends his or her time functioning as a senior OMFS resident, assuming the responsibility for the overall function of the Oral and Maxillofacial Service.
 The resident is expected to be the primary operating surgeon on all major cases.
-Responsibilities include duties at the UIC Medical Center Hospital and the Oral and Maxillofacial Surgery Outpatient Clinic at the University of Illinois, College of Dentistry, and Northwestern Memorial Hospital.
+Responsibilities include duties at UI Health and the Oral and Maxillofacial Surgery Outpatient Clinic at UIC College of Dentistry, and Northwestern Memorial Hospital.

 - PGY I OMFS, 10 months